thegricean/RE_production/data/README.md

 ## Cost

 The data files containing cost information for utterances in Exp.
 2 - 3 are `cost_expX.csv`.
 Relevant cost information is the log probability of the utterance (column `frq`) and mean length of the utterance in characters (`length`).
-These files can be reproduced by FIXME insert instructions
+These files can be reproduced by running FIXME and `../analysis/preprocessing_exp3.R` for experiment 2 and experiment 3, respectively.